 When you picture God, do you conjure up an image of a fatherly figure with long white hair and a beard?
 If you answer yes, there’s a pretty good reason for that.
-Attend a Sunday church service or scan the Bible and, more often than not, you’ll find God referred to in strictly male terms.
+Attend a religious service at any church, synagogue, or mosque and, more often than not, you’ll find God referred to in strictly male terms.

 I’ve Met God, She’s Black

-Starr pokes one hole after another in the outdated notion that God should be thought of in masculine terms, exposing us to the feminine side of the spiritual story.
-After all, couldn’t God be represented by the image of a woman (like in the painting above), just as suitably as the image of a man?
-To that end, Starr’s motivation might be best explained in this passage:
+Starr pokes one hole after another in the notion that God should be thought of in masculine terms as she exposes us to the feminine side of the spiritual story.
+After all, if God has no gender, couldn’t God be represented by the image of a woman just as suitably as by the image of a man?
+Starr suggests it’s time to adjust our thinking:

 Pretending God’s a dude hasn’t exactly worked out for the vast majority of the human family, let alone the animal and plant communities or the air or the waters.

 Starr speaks out against “the toxicity of unbalanced masculine rule,” enlightening us to the female presence that can be found in all faiths and religions, across cultures and throughout history.
-In many ways, this book reads like a spiritual call-to-arms to every woman with a spiritual bone in her body.
-The time to act and realize the feminine aspect of spirituality is now.
-The person to act is you.
+In many ways, Starr’s Wild Mercy reads like a spiritual clarion call, not only to women who embody God’s feminine side, but to a growing number of men who are ready for a new and deeper understanding of God.
+Her call is to act and act now to realize the feminine aspect within all who are spiritual.
 In her words:

 We are no longer willing to wait for invitations from men’s ancient elite clubs; we do not believe true spiritual experience is limited to these privileged spaces.
 Instead, we find the face of the Holy One in the faces of our babies and our lovers, our elders and our coworkers, the dirty dishes and the deep quiet that falls over our homes when everyone else is sleeping and we stand at the window, looking at the moon.